 An elderly Navajo weaver was demonstrating her craft on a recent visit to the inn.
 There's also an ice cream shop on the bottom level that's a nice treat on a hot day.

 Petrified Forest is the only national park that had a stretch of Route 66.
 A section of the road north of the Visitors Center was plowed under but broken bottles and other debris from Route 66 motorists is scattered on both sides of the old road alignment.

-There are no campgrounds but backcountry camping is allowed with a permit within the park.
+There are no campgrounds in the park but backcountry camping is allowed with a permit.